DRRP-Team/DRRP/README.md

 - Windows 64 - Kit for Windows x64 (recommended)
 - Windows 32 - Vintage kit for Windows x86

+**This kits not available yet**

 <a name="pkfiles"></a>

 ### Files for GZDoom:

 This is .pk3 *(zip)* and .pk7 *(7z)* files, which can be run using GZDoom.
 Suitable for experienced and owners other OS.
-- PK7 - Recommended for peoples with limited traffic для людей с ограниченным трафиком
+- PK7 - Recommended for peoples with limited traffic
-- PK3 - Recommended for quick lauch
+- PK3 - Recommended for quick launch